Swag3009/swag3009.github.io/_posts/2024-10-02-90DaysChallenge.md

  alt: 90-Days Challenge
 ---
 ## Introduction
-Life should be about continuous growth.
-No matter how much time we spend procrastinating, resting, or feeling stuck, real happiness comes from the satisfaction of pushing boundaries and doing better.
-True happiness is the sense of victory you feel after overcoming a challenge.
-The harder the struggle, the greater the satisfaction in winning that battle.
-That’s how life works.
-We often get depressed when we procrastinate on our goals and focus on temporary fixes instead of solving problems at their root.
+Life is about continuous growth.
+We often waste time procrastinating or resting, believing it’s okay to delay our progress, but real happiness comes from the satisfaction of doing better and pushing our limits.
+It’s the victory after overcoming challenges that brings true joy.
+The harder the battle, the more fulfilling the win.

+But when we constantly procrastinate, avoid our goals, and chase temporary fixes, we end up feeling stuck and unhappy.
+We become frustrated because, deep down, we know we’re not addressing the real issues.

-I’ve always known this, but I never acted on it.
-Knowledge is merely potential power—it won’t bear any fruit until you put it into action.
-Now, it’s finally time for me to act.
+I’ve always understood this, but I never acted on it.
+Knowing something isn't enough—knowledge is just potential power.
+It's only when you put that knowledge into action that it becomes truly valuable.
+Now, it’s time to act, to stop waiting and start building the life I want.

 ### Why 90-Days Challenge?

 These 90 days are all about regaining the confidence I once had.
 Rather than being completely affected by the outside world, I want to gain control over my inner self.
-I’m on a journey to become someone I can be proud of, instead of always feeling like I’m not enough.
 I want to transform into the person I admire—a version of myself that I’ll be proud to be.
 With a problem-solving mindset and a positive attitude, this challenge is about becoming a better, stronger me.

 ## Problems I Want to Solve